bfoe/MRSpeCS/README.md

-The Software takes the geometry information from a Single Voxel Spectroscopy dataset and a Volumetric 3D image with T1 contrast and calculates CSF/GM/WM fractions intended to be used as proton density correction factors in quantitative MR spectrospcopy.
+The Software takes the geometry information from a Single Voxel Spectroscopy dataset and a Volumetric 3D image with T1 contrast and calculates CSF/GM/WM fractions intended to be used as proton density correction factors in quantitative MR spectroscopy.
-Find a very usefull introduction to the subject at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4849426/
+Find a very useful introduction to the subject at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4849426/